axelskoog/dat445/Uppgifter/Exercise_1/1_Logistic_Map.md

        0.6093915569306115
        0.9283306003619574
        0.2594782974949042
+       ```

        Notice that above we started with two very similar initial values 0.2 and 0.21, but the rest of the sequence quickly becomes very different.
 This is a typical deterministic but chaotic behaviour.

 3. Implement a third function `table(r, x1, x2, n)` which prints two sequences side by side, starting from two different start values x1 and x2.
 Example:

+       ```python console
        >>> table(3.9,0.20,0.21,10)
        0.2 0.21
        0.6240000000000001 0.64701